 It takes approximately 5 to 6 minutes to conduct the PostopQRS on each occasion.

 Recovery means that the patient has returned to their pre-surgery state, or has improved from that.
-To quantify this, the post operative value for each test is subtracted from the baseline value, and if the difference is = 0, then the patient is scored as recovered.
+To quantify this, the post operative value for each test is subtracted from the baseline value, and if the difference is = 0 or negative, then the patient is scored as recovered.
 The exception to this rule is for the cognitive domain, where we introduce a tolerance factor to account for normal performance variability in cognitive tests.
 The patients can perform a little bit worse than baseline in the cognitive domain and still be scored as recovered.
 Recovery is then scored for each domain, and patients must recover in all tests within the domain to be scored as recovered.
 "All domains" recovery implies recovery in all of the five recovery domains.
 The self-assessment domain is not strictly a recovery domain as it does not have a baseline value.
 Rather, this domain is used to identify the patient's subjective opinions about the recovery process, including satisfaction.

 Users are restricted to seeing their own data only.
-When developed, you will have access to benchmark data at a national or international level.
-However, any such data output will be completely de-identified, other than the country of origin.
+We are developing benchmark data for different procedures.
+All data output will be de-identified, other than the country of origin.
 All data entry to the PostopQRS must be de-identified at the point of data entry.
-This provides privacy protection to patients.
-You will need to keep any re-identifying records within your own database or filing system.
+This provides privacy protection to patients and satisfies data protection procedures.
+You will need to keep any re-identifying records securely within your own database or filing system.

-Basic information about research can often be sourced from your local institution.
-However, if you have questions specifically related to the PostopQRS, please send us an email through the "Contact us" tab.
-This will be forwarded to one of the members of the PostopQRS scientific committee who will contact you to discuss the query.
+Basic information regarding your data can often be sourced from your local institution.
+However, if you have questions specifically related to the PostopQRS, please send us an email through the Contact us tab.
+This will be forwarded to one of the members of the PostopQRS Ltd team who will contact you to discuss your query.